arangodb/docs/3.11/graphs-pregel.md

 ### Canceling an Execution / Discarding results

-To cancel an execution which is still running and discard any intermediate results, you can use the `cancel()` method.
+To cancel an execution which is still running and discard any intermediate results, you can use the `pregel.cancel()` method.
 This immediately frees all memory taken up by the execution, and makes you lose all intermediary data.

 ```js